 Saliva is also important in the health of your teeth.
 If your mouth produces enough saliva, it can help wash away food and plaque from your teeth.
 So if you or a loved one are experiencing dry mouth, contact your doctor right away.

 If you already have yellow teeth, preventative measures won’t solve the whole problem.
 They’ll help, but there are more steps you should take to bring your smile back to white.

 Proper Brushing & Flossing

 This is maybe the most important thing you can do to help get rid of yellow teeth.
 Having a good oral hygiene routine is crucial -- otherwise, they could continue to yellow.
 It’s necessary for you to brush your teeth twice a day and floss once a day.
-Mouthwash is optional, but it can really help with overall mouth cleanliness.
+Whitening mouthwash is optional, but it can really help with overall mouth cleanliness.

 On top of this, you should be visiting your dentist on a regular basis -- about twice a year.
 Doing this will allow them to give your teeth a deeper clean than you can give them at home.
 They have special tools and expertise that can clean out every nook and cranny and catch any serious problems.

 You know how your teeth feel super clean after going to the dentist?
 There’s a reason for that -- it’s because they are super clean.

 If you’d rather try natural methods for whitening yellow teeth, you have several options.
 Typically, they’re not scientifically proven to work, but users claim some of these solutions work very well.